samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### The Hunting Lands

-The People of the Hunting Lands (called Rovers of the Barrens by their neighbors) have a history of raiding the outskirts of Furyondy, the Bandit Kingdoms, Tenh, and Wegwiur, which hasn’t won them many allies.
-The nomads’ legendary dominance of the north has faded, as the forces of Iuz and the Horned Society wage steady war against them while raiders from the Hold of Stonefist prey on the Hunting Lands farther east.
-Many of the Rovers’ mightiest warriors—the Wardogs—have perished in battles against all these relentless foes.
+The People of the Hunting Lands (called Rovers of the Barrens by their neighbors) have a history of raiding the outskirts of Furyondy, the Bandit Kingdoms, Tenh, and Wegwiur, which hasn't won them many allies.
+The nomads' legendary dominance of the north has faded, as the forces of Iuz and the Horned Society wage steady war against them while raiders from the Hold of Stonefist prey on the Hunting Lands farther east.
+Many of the Rovers' mightiest warriors—the Wardogs—have perished in battles against all these relentless foes.

 The people of the Hunting Lands value a close connection to the natural world.
-They view nature as an entity to be respected, not controlled, and their myths and legends teach the value of accepting nature’s bounty as a gift that evokes gratitude.
+They view nature as an entity to be respected, not controlled, and their myths and legends teach the value of accepting nature's bounty as a gift that evokes gratitude.
 They wear clothes made entirely of animal skins, including belts, capes, robes, and slippers, and decorate their skin with paints and tattoos.

 #### Northern Flanaess and Its Neighbors

 The regions of the north exist on the fringes of other regions of the Flanaess.
 Three realms are the primary points of intersection between the Northern Flanaess and neighboring areas.

 ***Bandit Kingdoms.*** The Bandit Kingdoms is a lawless frontier between the Hunting Lands in the north, the Horned Society and the Shield Lands in the Central Flanaess, and the Duchy of Tenh in the east.
-No single bandit lord is powerful enough to conquer the whole territory, and the combined strength of all is often required to defend against retaliation by neighboring states for the bandit lords’ aggression.
+No single bandit lord is powerful enough to conquer the whole territory, and the combined strength of all is often required to defend against retaliation by neighboring states for the bandit lords' aggression.
 At least one of the bandit lords, Renfus the Mottled (ruler of Stoink), is wholly in the service of Iuz.

 ***Ratik.*** As a former province of the Great Kingdom, Ratik rides the boundary between the northern and eastern regions of the Flanaess.
 Without the protection of the Great Kingdom, Ratik has been forced to defend itself against frequent raids from the North Kingdoms and the Sea Baronies, as well as attacks from mountain-dwelling monsters.
-Baron Lexnol Haarkof’s emissaries hope to forge an alliance with the North Kingdoms and redirect the berserkers’ aggressions toward the Hold of Stonefist.
+Baron Lexnol Haarkof's emissaries hope to forge an alliance with the North Kingdoms and redirect the berserkers' aggressions toward the Hold of Stonefist.

 ***Wegwiur.*** Wolf-Mother Bargra Yefkos of the Wegwiur Hordes is preoccupied with the threat of Iuz, and she meets frequently with clan leaders and Perrenlander mercenaries to strategize.
 The Wegwiur consider their territory to extend to the Dulsi River, so they fiercely defend the western Howling Hills from the incursion of the hideous monsters that serve Iuz.
 Several large battles between Wegwiur and the forces of Iuz have taken place in that area.